cisco-cx/of/README.md

 #### `/wrap/$dependency_name`

-Each directory in `/wrap` MUST contain Go code in named-version packages that wrap **one** external or standard library depdency (see below).
+Each directory in `/wrap` MUST contain Go code in named-version packages that wrap **one** external or standard library dependency (see below).

 #### `/wrap/$dependency_name/$named_version`